brpandey/merkel/README.md

 ## Usage

-* Note: Since keys are binaries we will use mostly String keys for clarity
+* Note: Since keys are binaries we will use mostly String keys for visual clarity

 * Helpful background